-- Step F Open the membrane housing and re-install the RO membrane while making sure not to kink the O-rings.
-(Refer to "Membrane Replacement" section on Page 10 for directions on installing the membrane).
-Tighten the cap back on the housing and reconnect green tubing. - Step G - Remove filter housings Stage 1 and 2 and empty of water.
+- Step E Turn off the incoming water supply to the system by turning the Adapt-A-ValveTM clockwise until it stops.
+Keep the RO faucet open until the storage tank is completely drained. - Step F Open the membrane housing and re-install the RO membrane while making sure not to kink the O-rings.
+(Refer to "Membrane Replacement" section on Page 9 for directions on installing the membrane).
+Tighten the cap back on the housing and reconnect green tubing. - Step G Remove filter housings Stage 1 and 2 and empty of water.